ptdriscoll/klrn-compare-tv-schedules/README.md

 - Compared files: `protrack_titan.csv`
 - Compared files: `protrack_titan_mismatches.csv`

-NOTE: When using an API to fetch a raw TV schedule, it is saved in `/data`.
+NOTE: When using an API to fetch a raw TV schedule, the file gets saved to the `/data` directory.

 ### References